paularmstrong/swig/README.md

 Swig reads template files and translates them into javascript functions using the Function constructor.
 When we later render a template we call the evaled function passing a context object as an argument.
 This makes the rendering very fast.
 The template tags are defined as strings of Javascript code - which is a bit ugly, but there are helpers that will make writing tags easier for you.

-The slots system will allow you to define your own HTML snippets that will be rendered with a special context.

 ## Template syntax

 While Swig is inspired by the [Django template syntax][1], there are a few differences: